judefrank/CustomerChurnAnalysis/README.md

 - **Tenure in Years**
   Converted the `tenure` field from months to full years:

   =ROUNDDOWN(tenure / 12, 0)

 - **Churn Counter**
   Created a boolean flag for churned customers:

   =IF(Churn = "Yes", 1, 0)

 - **Total Counter**
   Ensured no duplicate customer IDs using `COUNTIF`:

    =COUNTIF(customerID_range, customerID)

-- Churn Rate: Defined as:
+- Churn Rate: Defined as -->

    =Churn Counter / Total Counter

   Used in pivot tables to evaluate churn intensity across segments.

 - **Churn Rate**
   Calculated churn rate within each group (used in pivot tables):

   These derived columns allowed for meaningful segmentation and aggregation in pivot table analysis, enabling clearer insights on churn behavior across demographics and service categories.

 ## 📈 Exploratory Analysis (Pivot Table)